JavierParada/hugo-documentation-theme/content/docs/chapter3/reading-list.md

 weight: 1
 ---

-Sea levels around the globe are increasing as ocean temperature warms and causes water to expand in volume, along with land-based ice melting and increasing the amount of water in the ocean.
-Rising sea levels not only make coastal living more dangerous from storm flooding and erosion, but also cause significant habitat loss and impacts to ecosystems.

 This paper discusses the measurement of risk from sea level rise at the global level.
 It identifies low-elevation coastal zones in every country and measures the population living in these areas.

 Our goal is to measure two indicators that have been discontinued in the World Development Indicators: